feedm3/learning-static-website-hosting-on-aws-s3/README.md

 ### Setup AWS

 Our site will be hosted on S3 and served via CloudFront CDN.
+You will need external access to your AWS resources so it's best to setup a new IAM user with S3- and CloudFront-`FullAccess`.

 #### Hosting on S3